How do I claim Medicare and can I do it online?

 Have your medical invoice and your nib membership number ready.

-If your claim is successful and your bank details are registered with Medicare, it will pay back a portion of your benefits directly into your account within five business days.
+If your claim is successful and your bank details are registered with Medicare, it will pay back a portion of your benefits directly into your account and is usually available the next working day.
 Medicare will then send nib your claiming details for us to reimburse the remainder of your eligible benefits.

 Once Medicare sends us the details of your claim, nib will process any payments directly into your nominated bank account within one business day.
-To update or review the bank details you’ve given us, head to Online Services.
+To update or review the bank details you’ve given us, log in to your member account.

 Need to head to hospital?